 The Service Provider will require the Client to provide the correct content for the project; text, images, movies and sound files, along with any relevant background information.

 NOTE: Text content must be delivered as a Microsoft Word, Google Doc, email (or similar) document with the pages in the supplied document representing the content of the relevant pages on your website.
 These pages must have the same titles as the agreed website pages.
-Contact us if you need clarification on this.
+Contact me if you need clarification on this.

 Failure to provide required content